 Who are the people behind this project?

 Please see our biographies page for more information about the people behind this project.

 How will these anthologies be sold?

-Copies of the trade paperback and related merchandise will be available during a crowdfunding campaign only.
-We tentatively expect the campaign to open in mid-June of 2022, and run for one month.
+We sold print copies of the books through a Seed & Spark crowdfunding campaign that concluded on July 15th, 2022.
 An “extras” sale may be held once all copies have shipped, if we have any extras available; alternatively, extras may be retained as prizes/extras for future campaigns.
 These anthologies will also be available for purchase in ePub, Mobi, and PDF formats on the Duck Prints Press website for as long as the publisher is in operation.